Master's Elementary Teacher Certification Requirements

 In addition to the requirements of our program, the State of Michigan has requirements with which you must comply in order to receive teacher certification.
 These requirements are applicable to all of the teacher certification programs within the state.
 These requirements include CPR (child and adult) and first aid training; and successful completion of the Michigan Test for Teacher Certification (MTTC) Professional Readiness Exam (PRE) and relevant subject-area tests.

 Michigan Public Act 18 of 2003 requires all teacher candidates to be certified in CPR (child and adult) and first aid prior to being recommended for teacher certification.
 The legislation stipulates that this training must be completed through the American Red Cross or American Heart Association.

 Michigan Test for Teacher Certification (MTTC)

-Elementary Education Test: Elementary MAC students must register and take the Elementary Education test on or before the April test date in the year they complete the program.
+ELMAC teaching interns must register and take the MTTC test in Elementary Education and their teaching major on or before the January test date in the year they complete the program.

 Within This Section